jitsi/jitsi-meet-spot/spot-client/docs/creating_a_calendar_client.md

-For Spot to display a calendar, an integration application needs to be made so Spot can talk to the application in order to obtain calendar events.
+For Spot-TV to display a calendar, an integration application needs to be made so Spot-TV can talk to the application in order to obtain calendar events.

 ## Creating the Google API client for Google Calendar integration